-UK Section Guide to Board Members
+UK Section Guide to UK Managers

 The role is defined by the Membership Operations Manual (OM) - and these notes just add to and explain aspects on how the UK Section operates.
 At all time the OM take precedence

 The Chairman and Hon sec/ treasurer have the heaviest work load – but in simple terms the Chairman is the more of a figure head but has ultimate responsibility for section operation – and the Hon sec/ Treasurer the managing director who usually helps out with all aspects of the running of the section.

 A manager or a committee members is expected to

 • Attend all (most) Board meetings 5 or 6 time a year

 • Attend many Meetings – once a month and the Regional Seminar

 • Take part in ad hoc “all SMPTE Section Board ” Webinars (very optional)

 • Take a few Roles to ensure the smooth running of the Section

 • Occasionally help out on ad hoc activities.
 E.g Nomination committee